alexanderadam/ice_portal_downloader/README.md

 It only works when connected to the wifi of the Deutsche Bahn (i.e. [`WIFIonICE` / `WIFI@DB`](https://inside.bahn.de/wifionice-wlan-ice-login/)).
 Make sure that you're signed in first by visiting <https://login.wifionice.de> or <https://wifi.bahn.de>.

-This is a small script that downloads all offered audiobooks and magazines from the [Deutsche Bahn iceportal](https://iceportal.de/).
+This is a small script that downloads all offered audiobooks and magazines from the [Deutsche Bahn ICE portal](https://iceportal.de/).

 <div align="center">
   <img src="https://github.com/SirBenedick/iceportal-audiobooks-downloader/blob/master/git.gif" alt="Gif showing how episodes are downloaded"/>